EstelleKlevenz/docana-emi-25/README.md

 ## Methods - Setup

 All analysis was done using Pythona and Python libraries.
 Our code ran with a Python 3.9.21 kernel in its own conda environment.
 To replicate our analysis we provide the requirements.txt to replicate the environment.
 All code-files can be found on our Github under "code".
 Consult the README in the code directory for details on the script management and usage.
-Tools that were used in addition to Python libraries were the CLICS3 web interface for colexifications (see the subsection "Tailored keyword lists") and ChatGPT for the generation of keyphrases (see the subsection "BERT XX")
+Tools that were used in addition to Python libraries were the CLICS3 web interface for colexifications (see the subsection "Tailored keyword lists") and ChatGPT for the generation of keyphrases (see the subsection "BERT")

 ## Method - Experiments
 ### Main Analysis - EMI